 All students are required to do the work of the class.
 Failure to do so will result in the removal of your DP certificate.
-The work of the class comprises one class assignment, one test and one tutorial assignment.
+The work of the class comprises one class assignment (marked by the lecturer), one test (marked by an assistant/lecturer) and one tutorial assignment (marked by a tutor).
 The marks obtained in the work of the class count 30% towards the final mark obtained in this course, calculated as follows: 30% = 15% class assignment + 10% test + 5% tutorial assignment.